Quantifying Controversy in Social Media: Related Work

 \section{Related Work}

 Analysis of controversy in online news and social media has attracted considerable attention, and a number of papers have provided very interesting case studies.
-In one of the first papers, \citet{adamic2005political} study the link patterns and discussion topics of political bloggers, focusing on blog posts on the U.S.\ presidential election of 2004.
+In one of the first papers, \citet{adamic2005political} study the link patterns and discussion topics of political bloggers, focusing on blog posts about the U.S.\ presidential election of 2004.
 They measure the degree of interaction between liberal and conservative blogs, and provide evidence that conservative blogs are linking to each other more frequently and in a denser pattern.
 These findings are confirmed by the more recent study of \citet{conover2011political}, who also study controversy in political communication regarding congressional midterm elections.
 Using data from Twitter, \citet{conover2011political} identify a highly segregated partisan structure (present in the retweet graph, but not in the mention graph), with limited connectivity between left- and right-leaning users.
 In another recent work related to controversy analysis in political discussion, \citet{mejova2014controversy} identify a significant correlation between controversial issues and the use of negative affect and biased language.

 The papers mentioned so far study controversy in the political domain, and provide case studies centered around long-lasting major events, such as presidential elections.
-In this paper, we aim to identify and quantify controversy for any topic discussed in social media, including short-lived and ad-hoc ones.
+In this paper, we aim to identify and quantify controversy for any topic discussed in social media, including short-lived and ad-hoc ones (for example, see the topics in Table~\ref{tab:datasets}).
 The problem we study has been considered by previous work, but the methods proposed so far are, to a large degree, domain-specific.

 The work of \citet{conover2011political}, discussed above, employs the concept of modularity and graph partitioning in order to verify (but not quantify) controversy structure of graphs extracted from discussion of political issues on Twitter.
 In a similar setting, \citet{guerra2013measure} propose an alternative graph-structure measure.
 Their measure relies on the analysis of the boundary between two (potentially) polarized communities, and performs better than modularity.
 Differently from these studies, our contribution consists in providing an extensive study of a large number of measures, including the ones proposed earlier, and demonstrating clear improvement over those.
 We also aim at quantifying controversy in diverse and in-the-wild settings, rather than carefully-curated domain-specific datasets.